Shawn-Nichol/BlueTeam/Challenges/Medium/Paranoid.md

 192.168.4.155

 # Question 4
-Use the tty command to view key strokes.
+Use the tty command to view keystrokes.

 ```
 aureport -if audit.log --tty